Flockers

 Flockers is a Lemmings-type strategy game made by Team17.
 The game was released worldwide on September 19, 2014.

+Gameplay

+In a similar manner to Lemmings, the player must guide the sheep out of a weapons factory by placing blocks and guiding the animals.
+Each mission is a different puzzle involving multiple contraptions that the sheep can use to their advantage.
+The game includes 60 different levels, most of which are in a steam-punk style.

 Reception

 Flockers received "mixed or average" reviews according to Metacritic, scoring 66/100 for the PC version based on 11 reviews, 61/100 for the PlayStation 4 version based on 15 reviews, and 65/100 for the Xbox One version based on 10 reviews.